 Online Webinars: Following the Covid-19 pandemic and social distancing norms, a lot of financial advisors now conduct webinars on savings and investments.
-They generate leads by using these webinar software and try to convert them as clients.
+They generate leads by using this webinar software and try to convert them as clients.

 Offline Seminars: Holding an offline seminar can cost some money because you’ll pay for the venue and event advertising.
-However, a lot of financial planners conduct seminars with some sponsorship from financial institutions they represent.
-Usually, the financial institution will also provide some assistance such as manpower, for these seminars.
+However, a lot of financial planners conduct seminars with some sponsorship from the financial institutions they represent.
+Usually, the financial institution will also provide some assistance, such as manpower, for these seminars.

 Investment Advisor Median Salary

 Now you might wonder whether all the effort is really worthwhile.
-Would working as financial advisor help me make money?
+Would working as a financial advisor help me make money?

 Therefore, here’re some facts and figures.

-The US Bureau of Labor Statistics pegs median income of financial advisors at $121,770 a year or $42.24 per hour, based on 2018 figures.
+The US Bureau of Labor Statistics pegs the median income of financial advisors at $121,770 a year or $42.24 per hour, based on 2018 figures.

-Scope of Financial Advisors in USA
+Scope of Financial Advisors in the USA